igmim-yassine/igmim-yassine/README.md

 ## About Me

-🚀 I'm Yassine BENIGUEMIM and I'm a Data Scientist Student at Ecole Polytechnique at Paris.
+🚀 I'm Yassine, Data Scientist Student at Ecole Polytechnique at Paris.

 ## 🌟 Fun Facts